 When the term “plant-based diet” is used to indicate that animals are not important to our food chain, it can lead to unintended consequences.

 Plant foods also have a carbon footprint – all foods do.
 It’s about continuously improving along the entire food chain to be mindful of how resources are used and respected to ensure balance between the health of people and communities with the health of the planet.
-Examples of the dairy community’s efforts to continuously improve can be found in our U.S. Dairy Sustainability reports.
+You can learn more about the dairy community’s sustainability efforts to continuously improve here.

 Nutrients and Benefits